Vodafone Broadband Review (Updated June 2026)

 What To Expect

-On full fibre, Vodafone is generally strong because the line runs directly into the home rather than relying on older copper for the last stretch.
-That usually means better consistency, lower latency and fewer weather-related headaches than old-school FTTC.
-On part-fibre plans, real-world results still depend much more on line quality and distance from the cabinet.
+On full fibre, Vodafone should feel much stronger than old FTTC because the fibre line runs directly into the home.
+That usually means better consistency, lower latency and less sensitivity to copper-line distance.
+On part-fibre plans, real-world results still depend more heavily on local line quality and distance from the cabinet.

 Top Alternatives